satra124/emco-base-test/examples/dtc/service_discovery/Example_service_discovery.md

 - Requirements
 - Install EMCO and emcoctl
+- Build the app Images
 - Prepare the edge cluster
 - Configure
 - Install the client/server application
 - Verify network policy resource instantiation
 - Verify service entry resource instantiation
+- Sample log from the client pod
 - Uninstall the client/server application
-- Sample log from the client pod

 ## Requirements
 - The edge cluster where the application is installed should support network policy

 ## Install EMCO and emcoctl
 Install EMCO and emcoctl as described in the tutorial.

+## Build the app Images
+Build the http-server and http-client images.
+Refer to [this Readme](../../test-apps/README.md) for more details.

 ## Prepare the edge cluster
 Install the Kubernetes edge cluster and make sure it supports network policy.
 Note down the kubeconfig for the edge cluster which is required later during configuration.